 Common Types of Outsourced Work

-The type of outsourcing work depends heavily on the needs of a business and the industry they operate in.
-The most common outsourced activities include:
+The type of outsourcing work depends heavily on the needs of the business and the industry they operate in.
+The most commonly outsourced activities include:

 - Content writing